-To help our clients meet these and other challenges, PwC Hospitality & Leisure specialists provide industry services to cruise companies, industry associations, governments, destinations, prospective investors and lenders.
-Our relationships with the major cruise line companies, combined with the experience of our specialists and the resources of our renowned Hospitality & Leisure practice, provide unparalleled industry services for our clients.
+To help our clients meet these and other challenges, PwC Hospitality and Leisure specialists provide industry services to cruise companies, industry associations, governments, destinations, prospective investors and lenders.
+Our relationships with the major cruise line companies, combined with the experience of our specialists and the resources of our renowned Hospitality and Leisure practice, provide unparalleled industry services for our clients.

 Travel and tourism businesses require a formal approach to targeting, positioning and branding, and market research access and development are critical to ensure maximum return on resource expenditures.

-The PwC Hospitality & Leisure practice includes specialists providing research and planning services to assist clients with the development, strategic planning and promotion of destinations and attractions serving the travel and tourism industries.
+The PwC Hospitality and Leisure practice includes specialists providing research and planning services to assist clients with the development, strategic planning and promotion of destinations and attractions serving the travel and tourism industries.
 We not only monitor the industries and their trends, but also help to shape them by advising you on innovative ways to grow your business.
-The expertise of PwC Hospitality & Leisure specialists drive our analyses and conclusions, and help ensure the industry services we offer will be visionary, yet achievable to manage the myriad of challenges you face.
+The expertise of PwC Hospitality and Leisure specialists drive our analyses and conclusions, and help ensure the industry services we offer will be visionary, but always achievable, to help you manage the myriad of challenges you face.

 Vacation ownership is one of the most evolving and profitable sectors in the hospitality and leisure industry.
 A sector once dominated by private developers selling one-week fee intervals, now includes publicly-traded hospitality companies actively developing a full range of offerings at different price points in resort and urban destinations.

-Research conducted by PwC Hospitality & Leisure specialists documents that public companies account for a large share of the vacation ownership industry’s annual revenues.
+Research conducted by PwC Hospitality and Leisure specialists documents that public companies account for a large share of the vacation-ownership industry’s annual revenues.
 The business model has changed dramatically as the sector has evolved.
-Building on our global network of experienced vacation ownership professionals, our insights into the pace and absorption of second-home buyers in the vacation ownership market, the growing demographic base of potential buyers with increasing leisure time and income, and assessing where and when to enter the growing overseas vacation ownership market can offer you the tools to make profitable, educated decisions.
+Building on our global network of experienced vacation-ownership professionals, our insights into the pace and absorption of second-home buyers in the vacation ownership market, the growing demographic base of potential buyers with increasing leisure time and income and assessing where and when to enter the growing overseas vacation ownership market can offer you the tools to make profitable, educated decisions.